Ryzon3/mirage-script/README.md

 Each subfolder contains a `.mirage` file and a markdown explainer.

 ## Example transcript
-Executing `examples/max_value_finder/max_value_finder.mirage --arg numbers="[3, 14, 7, 28]"` now produces whatever narration and bookkeeping the model decides to emit via `emit_output`.
-Expect the exact lines (and their ordering) to vary between runs because `gpt-5-mini` is in full control of the runtime.
+Executing `examples/max_value_finder/max_value_finder.mirage --arg numbers="[3, 14, 7, 28]"` produces the natural-language output and bookkeeping the model chooses to emit via `emit_output`.
+Expect the exact lines (and their ordering) to vary between runs because `gpt-5-mini` controls the runtime.